spaceman-dev/GFG-Must-Do-Coding-Questions/Some_More_Strings/README.md

     Input: S = "geeksforgeeks"
     Output: g
     Explanation: g, e, k and s are the repeating characters.
 Out of these, g occurs first.

+## 11. Remove common characters and concatenate:
+    Given two strings s1 and s2.
+Modify both the strings such that all the common characters of s1 and s2 are to be removed and the uncommon characters of s1 and s2 are to be concatenated.
+    Note: If all characters are removed print -1.
+    Example 1:
+    Input: s1 = aacdb, s2 = gafd
+    Output: cbgf
+    Explanation: The common characters of s1 and s2 are: a, d.
+The uncommon characters of s1 and s2 are c, b, g and f.
+Thus the modified string with uncommon characters concatenated is cbgf.